Skip to content

 API

-The following APIs are provided by the real-time servers and are designed for use by application subscribers, admins, or operators (for example, publishers).
+The following APIs are provided by the real-time servers and are designed for use by application subscribers, admins, publishers or operators.

 See Management Services below for other administrative APIs